 It helps promote speed and just getting stuff done vs lingering with tasks.

 It’s almost like you’re competing with yourself!

-But, sometimes I have a lot of smaller things that need to get done, or I need to go room to room and not get TOO tied-up in one room, but not be watching my watch as I’m very focused on getting the house clean.
+But, sometimes I have a lot of smaller things that need to get done or I need to go room to room and not get TOO tied-up in one room.
+By not watching my watch I’m able to stay focused on getting the house clean.